syibrahima31/syibrahima31/README.md

  am a PhD Candidate in the Department of applied mathematics at the Cheikh-Anta-Diop University (UCAD), also known as the University of Dakar, where I conduct research on probabilistic machine learning with Pr Papa Ngom .
 My research interests span Bayesian deep learning, variational inference.
 I am particularly interested in uncertainty quantification in deep learning.

-Skills: Pytorch / Python /  AI / Deep Learning
+Skills: Pytorch / Python /  AI / Baysian Neural Network

 - 🔭 I’m currently working on this page.